Head scans ordered in the hospital emergency department DO NOT detect Concussions.

 After a couple of days away from school for resting, a graduated return to school should be implemented.

-This should often include temporary academic adjustments such as being excused from exams, starting with half days, a later start time so as to avoid the noise and busy environment before class, a hat or sun glasses to reduce bright light exposure, 10-15 minute breaks scheduled through the day, and a quiet work area with a friend.
+Returning to school after a concussion should often include temporary academic adjustments such as being excused from exams, starting with half days, a later start time so as to avoid the noise and busy environment before class, a hat or sun glasses to reduce bright light exposure, 10-15 minute breaks scheduled through the day, and a quiet work area with a friend.

 The school is an important social environment, and keeping kids away from their friends and social activities may add to the frustration, and increase concussion symptom severity.